AVMf/avmf/README.md

 ### Simple Optimization Problems

-The `org.avmframework.examples` package contains three examples of the AVMf applied to simple optimization problems.
+The `org.avmframework.examples` package contains four examples of the AVMf applied to simple optimization problems.

 `Quadratic` finds the roots of a quadratic equation. `AllZeros` optimizes a